Beyond-Better/bb/INSTALL.md

 4. Move the built executables to a directory in your PATH:
    - For Linux and macOS:
      ```
-     sudo mv ./build/bbai ./build/bbai-api /usr/local/bin/
+     sudo mv ./build/bb ./build/bb-api /usr/local/bin/
      ```
    - For Windows:
-     Move `bbai.exe` and `bbai-api.exe` to a directory in your PATH, such as `C:\Windows\System32\`
+     Move `bb.exe` and `bb-api.exe` to a directory in your PATH, such as `C:\Windows\System32\`

 ## Configuration

-After installation, navigate to the project directory where you want to use BBai and run:
+After installation, navigate to the project directory where you want to use BB and run:

 ```
-bbai init
+bb init
 ```

 On Windows:

 ```
-bbai.exe init
+bb.exe init
 ```

-This will create a `.bbai/config.yaml` file in your project directory and generate the necessary TLS certificates for secure operation.
+This will create a `.bb/config.yaml` file in your project directory and generate the necessary TLS certificates for secure operation.
 If `mkcert` or `openssl` is not available, you will receive an error message with instructions on how to install them.

 ## Setting Up Your Anthropic API Key

-To use BBai, you'll need an Anthropic API key.
+To use BB, you'll need an Anthropic API key.
 This is different from your Anthropic chat console login.
 Here's how to set it up:

 1. Obtain an API key:
    - Go to the [Anthropic API Console](https://console.anthropic.com/settings/keys)